Nenodema/docker-hashicorp-vault/README.md

-# HashiCorp Vault on Docker in production mode (standalone mode)
+# HashiCorp Vault on Docker in production mode (standalone mode, for dev and test purposes only)

 For the cluster mode readme click [here](https://github.com/cisolutions-nl/docker-hashicorp-vault#hashicorp-vault-on-docker-in-production-mode-cluster-mode).